|

 Old Fashioned Caramel Icing

-Old Fashioned Caramel Icing is the most delicious icing for cake, muffins, donuts, and cinnamon rolls.
-This icing was passed on to me from my mother and it's a staple for my kitchen!
+Old-Fashioned Caramel Icing is the most delicious icing for cakes, muffins, donuts, and cinnamon rolls.
+This icing was passed on to me from my mother and it's a staple in my kitchen!

 Print Pin Rate